Azure-Samples/azure-sdk-for-go-samples/services/quickstarts/deploy-vm/README.md

+# Please note, this package has been deprecated.
+Replacement can be found under [github.com/Azure-Samples/azure-sdk-for-go-samples/tree/main/sdk](https://github.com/Azure-Samples/azure-sdk-for-go-samples/tree/main/sdk/).
+We strongly encourage you to upgrade to continue receiving updates.
+See [Migration Guide](https://aka.ms/azsdk/golang/t2/migration) for guidance on upgrading.
+Refer to our [deprecation policy](https://azure.github.io/azure-sdk/policies_support.html) for more details.

 # Azure SDK for Go quickstart: Creating a VM

 This code accompanies the Azure documentation quickstart [Deploy an Azure virtual machine with the Azure SDK for Go](http://docs.microsoft.com/go/azure/azure-sdk-go-qs-vm).
 Running this code will